DChaps14/FullModel/README.md

 This file needs to be stored within the 'data' directory of the 'yolov5' model.

-The images that we want to utilise for initial training data needs to be stored in the following directory path in jpg format: ``FullModel\UNetPredictions\usableImages\images``.
+The images that we want to utilise for initial training data need to be stored in the following directory path in jpg format: ``FullModel\UNetPredictions\usableImages\images``.

 The masks for these images need to be stored in the following json format: